WRAP AROUND CARE IN BRISTOL

 SAFEGUARDING

 Due to our position of trust in our sector and the nature of our work with children and young people, all employees employed directly with the Company will be required to complete the Company Application Form to a required standard, provide suitable references and will be required to undergo enhanced DBS checking; as required by Keeping Children Safe In Education (KCSIE) protocol.
-Part of your role will be processing the safer recruitment of staff and as such this role is subject to a satisfactory Enhanced DBS check.

 In the process of collecting references, we will request information regarding whether or not you are considered suitable to work with children and young people.